Child pricing: From $1,264 – save $140* per child

 Ask a personal travel manager about this deal.

 Advertised prices are person twin share, correct at time of publication and are subject to availability and change at any time without notification due to fluctuations in charges, taxes and currency.
-Offer is valid on new bookings only. ^Exclusive bonus 10% discount applies to family tours to new bookings only, made and deposited from 1 Jan to 31 Mar 2019.
+Offer is valid on new bookings only. ^Exclusive bonus 10% discount applies to family tours to new bookings only, made and deposited until 31 Mar 2019.
 The discount applies to the land tour price only and cannot be used in conjunction with any other offer and are not combinable.
+Child price: 17 years and under at time of travel.
 Discount does not apply to local payments/kitty, permits, additional travel arrangements, international and local airfares.
 Deposit of $400 per person per trip is required upon booking and full payment is due 56 days prior to departure.
 If booking within 56 days of departure, full payment is due immediately.
 Other conditions apply.
 Please contact your personal travel manager for full terms and conditions.